dustinpfister/test_threejs/views/forpost/threejs-line/README.md

-# threejs-alpha-map
+# threejs-line

-These are the current set of source code examples that I have together for [my blog posts on alpha maps in threejs](https://dustinpfister.github.io/2019/06/06/threejs-alpha-map/).
+This is what I have for my [post on lines in threejs](https://dustinpfister.github.io/2018/04/19/threejs-line/).